Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - You can use this persillade crumb topping on any protein you cook as a finishing garnish.

 - 1 tablespoon dry parsley

 - 1/2 cup Panko bread crumbs

 - 1 New Zealand or Domestic rack of lamb

 - 2 tablespoons Dijon mustard

-- Kosher salt and fresh cracked pepper
+- sea salt and fresh cracked pepper to taste

-Next spread the dijon mustard evenly and generously sprinkle the herb crumbs on top.
+- Next, spread the dijon mustard evenly and generously sprinkle the herb crumbs on top.

-Slice rack, serve hot and enjoy
+- Slice rack, serve hot, and enjoy.